 Bon Appetit Ya’ll,

-- 2 Tbsp Duck fat chicken fat, bacon fat, or butter can be substituted
+- 2 Tbsp Duck fat chicken fat, bacon fat, butter, or olive oil can be substituted

 - salt and pepper